 Pradaxa hit the market without an antidote just like Xarelto, and I bet you can guess what happened next.
 Thousands of patients taking the medication suffered severe internal bleeding complications and even succumbed to the side effects.
 Like Johnson & Johnson, Boehringer Ingelheim faced a shocking number of Pradaxa lawsuits and created a $650 million settlement fund in 2014 to satisfy the claims.

 Profits Over People

 We cannot deny that every medication presented to us comes with some sort of risk to our overall health and well-being.
 I suffered the risks of birth control but miraculously avoided the complications associated with Xarelto.
 Costs and benefits are just a fact of the pharmaceutical industry.

 It will take massive changes in the drug approval process and overall state of healthcare before we can start to see patient lives being placed above profits.
 But, what we can do is stay informed and educated on the prescriptions we’re taking.
-There’s a lot going on behind the scenes before a medication makes its way into that little orange pill bottle, and it’s up to us as consumers to do our research, to look into the possible complications, and to voice any and all concerns with our doctors.
+There is a lot going on behind the scenes before a medication makes its way into that little orange pill bottle, and it’s up to us as consumers to do our research, look into the possible complications, and voice any and all concerns with our doctors.

 We Need Your Help